— Industrial Disability Retirement Benefit

 ― Ordinary Disability Retirement Benefit

-A miscellaneous member who becomes unable to perform his/her job duties because of illness or injury of extended and uncertain duration and who has 10 or more years of credited service may be eligible to apply for an ordinary disability retirement benefit
+A safety employee (police or firefighter) who becomes unable to perform his/her job duties because of a non-work-related illness or injury of extended and uncertain duration may be eligible to apply for an Ordinary Disability Retirement benefit.

-The maximum disability retirement benefit you can receive as a member in the Miscellaneous Plan is 75% of your final compensation.
+The maximum disability retirement benefit you can receive as a member in the Safety Plan is 90% of your final compensation.

 If a disability retirement is granted, your benefit is paid on the last day of each month for the remainder of your lifetime and the lifetime of your qualified survivor (see “Qualified Survivor” for a definition of qualified survivor).

-Refer to your Summary of Key Plan Provisions for additional details on Disability Retirement Benefits for miscellaneous members.
+Refer to your Summary of Key Plan Provisions for additional details on Disability Retirement Benefits for safety members.

 File for Disability Retirement

 If you are considering a disability retirement from the City and County of San Francisco, follow the steps below:

 — Meet the qualifications for disability retirement:

 (Industrial Disability) – you are unable to perform your job duties because of a work-related injury or illness of extended and uncertain duration.
 No minimum service requirement.